why art prizes?

 This experience helps to explain how I think about prizes and whether to enter them, or not.
 After all, how any person sees and judges a piece of art is subjective and, in the case of an open prize where all mediums are accepted, how is the judge to choose between an oil painting, a textile work, a ceramic work or a sculpture?

 I'm sure art competitions serve many purposes both for institutions and artists.
 I was encouraged to enter by a friend and I only did so because I had some finished work that I thought might be suitable.
-My experience is limited and even though the work was selected, I found the process fraught with anxiety and self doubt.
+My experience is limited and even though the work was selected, I found the process somewhat fraught with anxiety and self doubt.

 The knock on effects from entering and being selected for the Moreton Bay Art Prize, have been many but more importantly, it has fuelled my desire to keep going, to do more, to nurture my aspirations.